 - However, if you subsequently discover that your friend committed a felony ...and then knowingly help her avoid arrest, trial, conviction and/or punishment...this defense will no longer apply and you will become an AATF.20

-The first element defined in the crime of being an accessory after the fact is that "someone committed a felony."21 It therefore follows that if there was no underlying felony, you can't be convicted of being an accessory after the fact.
+The first element defined in 32 PC is that "someone committed a felony."21 It therefore follows that if there was no underlying felony, you can't be convicted of being an accessory after the fact.
 And it bears repeating that you cannot be an accessory after the fact to a misdemeanor.